ava-labs/avalanchego/snow/engine/snowman/block/README.md

 Once all validators respond or timeout, Avalanche engine will select from the frontier all state summaries with a sufficient stake backing them.

+If no state summary is backed by sufficient stake, the whole process of collecting a state frontier and validating it is restarted again, up to a configurable number of times.

 Of all the valid state summaries, one is selected and passed down to the VM by `Summary.Accept()` call.
 The preferred state summary is selected as follows: if the locally available one is still valid and supported by the network it will be accepted to allow VM resuming the previously interrupted state sync processing.
 Otherwise the highest state summary is picked.
 Note that Avalanche engine will hang on `Summary.Accept()` response, hence VM should perform actual state syncing asynchronously if it foresees a long processing.

-If no state summary is backed by sufficient stake, the whole process of collecting a state frontier and validating it is restarted again, up to a configurable number of times.

-### State sync completion

-Once the possible long running processing on VM side is done, a final operation is needed to ensure that both Avalanche engine and the VM can start their operations.
-Specifically while the whole VM state corresponding to the selected state summary has been rebuilt, the block originally generating that state may not be available.
-Since this block availability is necessary for the smooth working of Avalanche engine, state sync is completed by downloading it.

-Once VM signals that state sync is done on its side, Avalanche engine calls `GetStateSyncResult()` to the VM. `GetStateSyncResult()` returns error if VM state sync processing has failed.
-This is considered a fatal error.
+Avalanche engine declares state syncing complete in the following cases:

+1. `Summary.Accept()` returns `(false, nil)` signalling that VM considers the summary valid but skips the whole syncing process.
+This may happen if VM estimates that bootstrapping till block frontier would be faster than state syncing with the provided summary.
+2. VM notifies  `StateSyncDone` via `Notify`.

-If `GetStateSyncResult()` returns no errors, Avalanche engine retrieves the block ID from the preferred state summary via `Summary.BlockID()`; then it downloads the block from the network via a `Get` message.
-Once it receives the block, Avalanche engine parses it via `ParseStateSyncableBlock` method and finalizes state sync via `StateSyncableBlock.Register` call.
-State sync is now complete and Avalanche engine moves ahead to bootstrapping the remaining blocks till block frontier.
+As state sync complete, Avalanche engine moves ahead to bootstrapping the remaining blocks till block frontier.